AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 ## Compliance Dashboard {#compliancedashboard}

-See your team’s compliance and which team member is bordering on non-compliance.&nbsp;Choose the Learning Objects and see the status of each.&nbsp;
+See your team’s compliance and which team member is bordering on non-compliance.
+Choose the Learning Objects and see the status of each.

 ![](assets/compliance-dashboard.png)

 ## Skills Status {#skillsstatus}

 See the percentage of learners for each skill.
 Choose at most five skills for which you want to see the skills for learners.
 The visualization is in the form of a stacked bar chart.
-When you mouse over each bar, you can see the break-up of the status for that skill.&nbsp;
+When you mouse over each bar, you can see the break-up of the status for that skill.

 ![](assets/manager-skills-status.png)

 ## Skils Tracker {#skilstracker}

 See a projection of skill completion across a team.
-Choose&nbsp;the target completion percentage and date of a skill.&nbsp;
+Choose the target completion percentage and date of a skill.

-Based on historical data, you can see a graphical representation of the skill completion projection on the selected date.&nbsp;
+Based on historical data, you can see a graphical representation of the skill completion projection on the selected date.

 ![](assets/historical-data.png)